awm5883/awm-calculator/README.md

 ## How To Use 🤔

-1. Download 'awm-calculator-final.py' and 'awmformat.py'
+1. Download `awm-calculator-final.py` and `awmformat.py`
-2. Install python 3 if you haven't already.
+2. Install python 3 if you haven`t already.
 3. Navigate to the downloads directory in Terminal.
-4. Type 'python awm-calculator-final.py'
+4. Type `python awm-calculator-final.py` in Terminal
 5. Finish your math homework!

 ## Planned Updates 🧠